DappDevs/presentations/content/how-to-dappdev.md

 ???

----

-# How do I get involved?

-.left-column.width-50[
-* Learn more about the tech
-    * Cryptographic Hashes
-    * Public/Private Keys
-    * Blockchains
-    * Merkle Trees
-    * Computer Architecture
-    * Programming Languages
-* Learn more about Economics/CryptoEconomics
-    * Futures
-    * Prediction Markets
-    * Staking
-* Learn more about successful use cases
-    * How to gauge success (hint: forget ICOs)
-    * What makes a good dapp?
-]

-.right-column.width-50[
-]

-???

-We are just one group of people, and we can only do so much by ourselves, so we need your involvement to grow and structure our movement.
-Here's how you can help.
+So, you might be asking yourself, "How do I become a DappDev?".
+Here are the requirements:

-The first thing we ask is that you learn a little bit about the tech.
+Besides general programming skills, the first thing is that you learn a little bit about the tech.
 You don't have to be an expert, but like any technology, it pays to understand the terms and concepts underpinning what it is you wish to work on.
 You may find yourself intrigued by a particular problem that needs to get solved,